Magenic/Badge-Application/docs/posting_to_teams.md

 }
 ```

 Note though that in our implementation, we are not directly calling the Teams webhook URL.
 Instead, we have set up a Flow that does that, providing flexibility as to where the notification message should be sent, depending on certain provided parameters in the request body formed in code.
+See _[Creating the Flow][createFlow]_.

 [channelConnectorsOption]: files/channel_connectors_option.jpg
 [channelConnectors]: files/channel_connectors.jpg